 STEM and English (recommended for ESL, EBS and WRT101 classes) faculty can participate in the Science Infusion Program.

 Please note that the SIP is flexible.
 English Partner A can elect to participate in the planning and invite the Science Partner B to participate in the English class for science support without spending time doing writing support in the science classroom.
-Payment would then reflect the 4 hours of planning for .25 credits for English Partner A and .5 credits for Partner B.
+Payment would then reflect the 4 hours of planning for .5 credits for English Partner A and 1.0 credit for Partner B.

-SIP faculty payment will be paid as overload during the semester they are teaching a SIP class and faculty payment cannot exceed 21 hours including the SIP overload credit.
+SIP faculty payment will be paid during the planning semester prior to the semester they are teaching a SIP class and faculty payment cannot exceed 21 hours including the SIP overload credit.
 IF SIP faculty are teaching the maximum overload (21 credits) payment may be made in the Winter semester or Summer 3 semester.
 This can occur only if the SIP partners complete their planning in the Winter semester prior to the Spring semester SIP course or Summer 3 semester prior to the Fall semester SIP course.

 Bergen Community College